Chapter 4 : Laplace Transforms

 Nonconstant Coefficient IVP’s – In this section we will give a brief overview of using Laplace transforms to solve some nonconstant coefficient IVP’s.
 We do not work a great many examples in this section.
 We only work a couple to illustrate how the process works with Laplace transforms.

 IVP’s with Step Functions – This is the section where the reason for using Laplace transforms really becomes apparent.
 We will use Laplace transforms to solve IVP’s that contain Heaviside (or step) functions.
 Without Laplace transforms solving these would involve quite a bit of work.
 While we do work one of these examples without Laplace transforms, we do it only to show what would be involved if we did try to solve one of the examples without using Laplace transforms.

 Dirac Delta Function – In this section we introduce the Dirac Delta function and derive the Laplace transform of the Dirac Delta function.
 We work a couple of examples of solving differential equations involving Dirac Delta functions and unlike problems with Heaviside functions our only real option for this kind of differential equation is to use Laplace transforms.
 We also give a nice relationship between Heaviside and Dirac Delta functions.

-Convolution Integral – In this section we giver a brief introduction to the convolution integral and how it can be used to take inverse Laplace transforms.
-We also illustrate its use in solving a differential equation in which the forcing function (i.e. the term without an y’s in it) is not known.
+Convolution Integral – In this section we give a brief introduction to the convolution integral and how it can be used to take inverse Laplace transforms.
+We also illustrate its use in solving a differential equation in which the forcing function (i.e. the term without any y’s in it) is not known.